3 accused members of Minneapolis Bloods street gang found guilty of racketeering, firearms charges

 “I’m hopeful that this conviction here today sends a message to those families, to those victims, to the residents in our community that have been dealing with unacceptable levels of chronic violence that we will be here to hold those accountable who are causing the most harm in our community,” O’Hara said.

-The case represented the rare use by Minnesota federal prosecutors of the Racketeer Influenced and Corrupt Organizations (RICO) statute to target a Minneapolis street gang.
+The case represented the rare use by Minnesota federal prosecutors of the Racketeer Influenced and Corrupt Organizations (RICO) law to target a Minneapolis street gang.
 The circa-1970 statute was first deployed to bring down organized crime families on the East Coast.

 Witnesses who testified for the government at trial included Bloods associates William Blair, Jamaal Rice, and Jonathan Cade — each of whom had previously been charged and agreed to testify as part of their plea deals.
-On Tuesday, Luger underlined their descriptions of how the Bloods carried out murders and shootings “both to protect the Bloods’ territory and to attack their rivals on their territory.”
+On Tuesday, Luger underlined their descriptions of how the Bloods carried out homicides and shootings “both to protect the Bloods’ territory and to attack their rivals on their territory.”
 They also explained how they risked their lives by cooperating with law enforcement, a deep violation of Bloods rules, he pointed out.

-“The testimony at trial was chilling: these gang members behaved just like traditional mob members,” said Luger, who likened the activity to the mafia trials he sat through in New York at the beginning of his career.
+“The testimony at trial was chilling: These gang members behaved just like traditional mob members,” said Luger, who likened the activity to the Mafia trials he sat through in New York at the beginning of his career.
 “They killed others without hesitation and enforced their own internal rules through violence.”

 Solomon and Burrell are being charged in connection with a June 2020 gun battle outside the 200 Club in north Minneapolis that saw 100 rounds fired and six people hit, including Burrell.